 - Communication skills

 Not only do we strive to work through deep-seeded and complex issues with our students, but we also maintain the integrity of our philosophy to utilize the Clinical Best Practices that will help our students reach goals both individually and with others.
 In conjunction with using the wilderness as a therapeutic metaphor, we also incorporate numerous additional modalities of care into the Season program, including:

 - Social skills building

 - Utilizing anti-bullying and friendship-building

 Seasons students ascend through a network of levels designed to challenge and encourage emotional and physical growth.
 Each level has a specific objective and developmental focus, yet allows for the particular needs for each student.
 Levels correspond with the Hero’s Journey in the Chronicle of Jumping Mouse, a story read to students when they enter this group.
 As students’ progress through the levels they begin to see themselves as the Hero who although faced with obstacles, is brave enough to venture from home, battle adversity, learn about them and use their knowledge when they leave SUWS.

-- Wolf: At this level, the objective is Trust and the developmental focus is Responsibility.
+At this level, the objective is Trust and the developmental focus is Responsibility.
 Students begin to trust in relationships formed and learn strategies to sustain them.
-While specifically taught relational skills, trial and error, such as in equine assisted psychotherapy, also teaches what works and doesn’t work to get needs met.
+While specifically taught relational skills, trial and error also teaches what works and doesn’t work to get needs met.

 Lastly, students reach the level of Eagle in which they demonstrate Leadership in their wilderness family.
 Students are able to envision long term goals that incorporate all they have learned from each stage and they begin to develop a plan to fulfill them.
 They begin to motivate others to develop and engage with their own goals.